Alliance, Nebraska

-Alliance is a city and the county seat of Box Butte County, in the western part of the state of Nebraska, in the Great Plains region of the United States.
+Alliance is a city in and the county seat of Box Butte County, in the western part of the state of Nebraska, in the Great Plains region of the United States.
 Its population was 8,151 at the 2020 census.

-Alliance is the home to Carhenge, a replica of Stonehenge constructed with automobiles, which is located north of the city.
-It is also the location of Alliance Municipal Airport, the least-used airport in the mainland United States.
+Alliance is home to Carhenge, a replica of Stonehenge constructed with automobiles, which is located north of the city.
+It is also the location of Alliance Municipal Airport, which in 2021 was the least-used airport in the mainland United States.

 History

 The town was originally named Grand Lake.
 When the Chicago, Burlington and Quincy Railroad came to Grand Lake in 1888, the railroad superintendent, G.W.
 Holdrege, wanted to change it to a simple one-word name closer to the beginning of the alphabet, which he thought would be better for business.
 The U.S. Post Office gave Holdrege permission, and he picked "Alliance" for the new name of the town.
 Alliance was incorporated as a city in 1891.

 The Alliance Army Airfield was established in 1942.
 Construction was completed in August 1943 and the Army Air Corps used the facility as a training base until the end of World War II.
 The facility was transferred from the federal government to the City of Alliance in 1953 and is currently in use as the Alliance Municipal Airport.

 In the Lakota language, Alliance is known as čhasmú okáȟmi, meaning "Sand River Bend".